AdorableLake/python/README.md

 print("Game Over!")
 ```
 There is a little Guessing-Game writen by python.
-If you guys have some interesting, try to play with it in your IDE!
+If you guys have some interests, try to play with it in your IDE!